Switched auxiliary loss for robust training of transformer models for histopathological image segmentation: 2. Literature Review

+Another recent innovation is the Swin Transformer by Ze Liu et al. \cite{swintransformer}.
+This architecture employs a window-based self-attention mechanism that leads to significant efficiency gains.
+Weijian Xu et al. \cite{coat} propose CoaT, which incorporates co-scale and conv-attentional mechanisms, achieving high accuracy and efficiency on image recognition tasks.
 The lightweight characteristic of transformer architecture makes it suitable for working with large medical image datasets.
-This has led to its application in solving tasks like Brain Tissue Image segmentation \cite{Jinjing-brain_tissue}, myocardial fibrosis tissue detection \cite{Yuhan-fibrosis} to name a few.
-Additionally, new models have also been proposed specifically for medical image analysis, by combining the transformer’s encoding capabilities with Unet architecture, such as TransUNet \cite{trans_unet}, Mix Transformer-Unet \cite{mix_transformer_unet}.
+This has led to its application in solving tasks like Brain Tissue Image segmentation \cite{Jinjing-brain_tissue}, and myocardial fibrosis tissue detection \cite{Yuhan-fibrosis} to name a few.
+Additionally, new models have also been proposed specifically for medical image analysis, by combining the transformer's encoding capabilities with Unet architecture, such as TransUNet \cite{trans_unet}, Mix Transformer-Unet \cite{mix_transformer_unet}.
+These hybrid architectures aim to leverage the strengths of both CNNs (efficient local feature extraction) and transformers (global dependency modeling) to achieve superior performance in medical image segmentation tasks \cite{dualswin, gao2021utnet}.
+Ongoing research focuses on the development of transformer architectures specifically designed for medical image analysis.
+These architectures incorporate domain-specific knowledge into the models \cite{du2023mdvit} and aim to develop more efficient transformer variants for processing medical imaging data \cite{liu2022swin}.
+These advancements have the potential to improve the accuracy, efficiency, and generalizability of medical image segmentation tasks.

 The auxiliary loss was initially proposed in the Inception model \cite{inception} with the motivation to overcome the problem posed by diminishing gradients.
 However, with the introduction of deep architectures such as transformers, Dasol Han et al. \cite{Han_dasol-aux_loss_1} proposed a rebirth of this technique for stable and regularized training of the model.
-Yechan Yu et al. \cite{Yechan-aux_loss_2} utilize this to increase the model training by applying the auxiliary loss to each encoder block and helped in improving model accuracy.
-Yuanfeng Ji et al. \cite{Yuanfeng-aux_loss_3} utilize this technique in their proposed architecture MC-Transformer to promote proxy-embedded learning.
+Yechan Yu et al. \cite{Yechan-aux_loss_2} applied auxiliary loss to each encoder block to increase model training and improve accuracy.
+The effectiveness of auxiliary loss extends beyond transformers.
+Ji et al. \cite{Yuanfeng-aux_loss_3} leverage it in their MC-Transformer architecture to facilitate "proxy-embedded learning," where intermediate representations serve as proxies for the final task.
+Overall, auxiliary loss has become a widely-used technique for training complex neural networks.
+Recent research has explored its effectiveness in various contexts.
+For instance, Luo et al. \cite{Luo_aux_loss_4} have demonstrated that it can be used to reduce overfitting in deep metric learning tasks.
+Similarly, Jiao et al. \cite{Jiao_aux_loss_5} have used auxiliary losses to improve the convergence and generalization of deep reinforcement learning models.